darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 ## step 2 : match the target

-When you open a new image, the _spot mode_ is automatically reset to _correction_.
+When you open a new image, the _area mode_ is automatically reset to _correction_.
 Using the color picker attached to the color patch, you can then directly reselect your control sample in the new image.
 The proper illuminant settings required for the control sample to match the memorized target chromaticity will be automatically computed, and the setting will be updated in the same operation.

 The _take channel mixing into account_ option will need to be set the same as when the measurement of the target was performed to ensure consistent results.
 Note that the target matching only defines the illuminant settings used in the Chromatic Adaptation Transform  -- it does not alter the channel mixer settings, since the calibration is handled in the color checker calibration tool.
 However, the channel mixer settings can be used or discarded in the computation of the illuminant settings, depending on this option.